g4stlyx/library_management_system/README.md

 * user profile
 * sanitization and validation for all user inputs (both in frontend-maybe not- and backend)
 * searching, filtering, and sorting books, users (for admins), loans (for admins)
+* maybe a better frontend using bootstrap etc.

 ### TODO but a little bit advanced